-It is one of the cleanest cities in Metro Manila and there’s so much to do that the mall.
+It is one of the cleanest cities in Metro Manila, and there’s so much to do than going to the mall.
 Here’s how you can spend one whole day in Marikina City.

 6 AM – Jogging at Marikina Sports CENTER